 - Serious or catastrophic injuries, like spine and neck injuries and traumatic brain injuries

-What Are the Different Types of Car Accidents?
+What Are the Different Types of Auto Accidents?

-- Rear-End Collision.
-If someone is tailgating you or not paying attention at a traffic light, they could hit the back end of your vehicle in the event you need to stop quickly, or if they are going too fast and cannot stop in time.
-Rear-end collisions often result in injuries like whiplash.
+Rear-End Collision.
+If someone is tailgating you or not paying attention at a traffic light, they could hit the back end of your vehicle in the event you need to stop quickly or if they are going too fast and cannot stop in time.
+Rear-end collisions often cause you to sustain injuries like whiplash.

-- Side-Impact Crash.
-When a vehicle is struck from the side by the front or behind another vehicle, this is considered a side-impact crash or a T-bone collision.
+Side-Impact Crash.
+When a vehicle is struck from the side by the front or behind another vehicle, this is a side-impact crash or a T-bone collision.
 Injuries and property damage are common.

-Regardless of your accident, The Solomon Law Group will investigate the scene to determine the facts of the crash.
-If necessary, we’ll consult with experts like an accident reconstructionist to find out the details of what happened.
+Regardless of your accident, Solomon Law Group will investigate the scene to determine the facts of the crash.
+If necessary, we’ll consult with experts like accident reconstructionists to find out what happened.
 With a skilled Columbia car accident lawyer at your side, you can rest assured that we’ll find out how the other party’s negligence caused your accident.

 Check for Injuries

 Assess if you or anyone else is hurt.
 Call 911 if anyone needs immediate medical care.
-Remember that not all injuries are visible or noticeable right away.
+Remember that not all injuries are visible or noticeable right away, especially internal injuries.
 Even if you do not seek immediate medical attention, you should be evaluated by a physician as soon as possible.

 Get Out of Traffic

 An official police report will need to be made if $1,000 in property damage, injury, or death occurs.
-Law enforcement will find who was at fault and you can use this when you file a claim.
+Law enforcement will find who was at fault, and you can use this accident report when you file a claim.
 When you’re explaining what happened, only report the facts.
 Don’t try to fill in gaps that you don’t know or remember.
 It’s perfectly acceptable to tell the officer you don’t know a particular detail.
-Guessing could lead to inaccuracies that could hurt you in the future.
+Guessing could lead to Inaccuracies that could hurt your claim in the future.

 You might want to apologize for the situation, even if you’re not at fault.
 Apologizing implies you’re at fault and could reduce your compensation later.

 Photograph everything that you can.
-This includes the scene, close-ups of the damage, and your injuries.
+This includes the scene, close-ups of the motor vehicle damage, and your injuries.
 Take more photos than you think necessary.